jainSamkit/Advanced-Lane-Lines/README.md

 #### (a) Histogram Method

 The first step in this method is to compute the base points of the lanes.
-This is done in the `histogram_base_points` function in lines 352-366 of `project04.py`.
+This is done in the `histogram_base_points` function in lines 352-366 of `lane_lines.py`.
 The first step is to compute a histogram of the lower half of the thresholded image.
 The histogram corresponding to the thresholded, warped image in the previous section is shown below:

-The `find_peaks_cwt` function from the `scipy.signal` is used to identify the peaks in the histogram.
-The indices thus obtained are further filtered to reject any below a certain minimum value as well as any peaks very close to the edges of the image.
-For the histogram shown above, the base points for the lanes are found to be at the points `297` and `1000`.

 Once the base points are found, a sliding window method is used to extract the lane pixels.
 This can be seen in the `sliding_window` function in lines 308-346.
 The algorithm splits the image into a number of horizontal bands (10 by default).
 Starting at the lowest band, a window of a fixed width (20% of image width) centered at both base points is considered.
 The x and y coordinates of all the nonzero pixels in these windows are compiled into into separate lists.
 The base point for the next band is assumed to be the column with the maximum number of pixels in the current band.
 After all the points are accumulated, the function `reject_outliers` is used to remove any points whose x or y coordinates are outside of two standard deviations from the mean value.
 This helps remove irrelevant pixels from the data.

-The filtered pixels are then passed into the `add_lane_pixels` method of the `Lane` class defined in lines 200-248.
 These pixels, along with a weighted average of prior lane pixels are used with `np.polyfit` to compute a second order polynomial that fits the points.

 The polynomial is then used to create an image mask that describes a region of interest which is then used by the masking method in upcoming frames.